kalliste/projectnotes/gamingrig/gamingpc.md

 https://www.reddit.com/r/SteamDeck/comments/12nopcj/uperfect_x_156_lapdock_2022_review_from_a/

-Also, the lack of a hinge on the 4k 15" device means you cant actually use it in your lap and must instead use the stand.
+Also, the lack of a hinge on the 4k 15" device means you can't actually use it in your lap and must instead use the stand.

 Apparently the NexDock does not report itself to the host machine as a touchpad and provide pressure information but instead pretends to be a simple mouse, which means the OS isn't set up to do its own palm rejection.